 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where hjalmarite typically forms.
+Look in metamorphic rocks country, the host setting where hjalmarite typically forms.
 If you start seeing calcite, magnetite, phlogopite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.